Dylden/Dylden/README.md

 ## Hi there !
 I'm Dylan 👋

-🔭 I worked on a project called "MeloQuest" during my bootcamp at La Piscine in Mérignac (France).
+🔭 I worked on a project called "MeloQuest" during my studies.
 On this website, users could upload their tracks, rate, and comment on others'.
 It was a real pleasure to work on it.